Students are encouraged to complete the internal scholarship application as soon as possible.

 These awards may be based on financial need, community commitment, and/or academic standing.
 Each scholarship has specific criteria which is listed below.

-The scholarship application which consists of four questions can be submitted via the web, email, in person, or by mail.
+The application for Johnson College internal scholarships consists of four questions can be submitted via the web, email, in person, or by mail.
 Please be sure to follow the instructions carefully; each part of the application is reviewed and critiqued by Johnson College’s Scholarship Committee.
-Any student who submits a scholarship application who has not completed a FAFSA will not be taken into consideration for a scholarship until the FAFSA is complete.
+Any student who submits an internal scholarship application who has not completed a FAFSA will not be taken into consideration for a scholarship until the FAFSA is complete.

 Applicants will receive a notification letter from the Financial Aid office indicating receipt of their application, and the time frame in which it will be reviewed by the scholarship committee.
 Applications will be reviewed on a rolling basis beginning in May and will continue until all scholarships have been awarded.
 Upon review by the committee all submissions will receive a response.